 Helicopter Tours on the Big Island

 The Big Island has so many fantastic areas that are breathtaking when discovered by air.
 If you are looking for a knowledgeable pilot who can take you on an exciting tour with accurate information, book a tour with our friends at Paradise helicopters.
-You will be blown away with the massive volcanic activity, coupled with the tropical foliage and sparkling Pacific Ocean.
+You will be blown away by the volcanic activity, coupled with the tropical foliage and the sparkling Pacific Ocean.
 Early morning tours are the best option, however, there are trips available all day long.